Band: Golden Apes

 This album covers so much ground in terms of emotional evocation and stylistic movement that choosing best tracks is a chore.
 I have had moments where i fell deeply in love with every song on this record for different reasons.
 To me that says this is a record to have an in depth relationship with.
 That is a magnificent feat in the modern era.

 Oblivion – A 6 minute single, in 2019.
 Who does that?
 This band and it works beautifully.
-This song is the optima of what i described.
+This song is the optima of what I described.
 Adding pieces, taking them away.
 Creating motion.
 These drums have a beautiful tribal intensity with a Martin Hannett clarity of production.
 Peer drives through the build with a dense sustained baritone that paints a scene of hopeless abandon.
 I can’t stop listening, it’s a modern classic.

 Deliverance – Ok of course I love a song called Deliverance for anyone who knows Amaranth.
-This song is gentle and beautiful with a Chameleons riff and flow with a building tension that culminates in a beautiful chorus tat contains the power of Joy Division “Atmosphere”.
+This song is gentle and beautiful with a Chameleons riff and flow with a building tension that culminates in a beautiful chorus that contains the power of Joy Division “Atmosphere”.
 Understand the power of that statement.
-Bands can’t just achieve something of that power in the modern era but this song has done just that.
+Bands can’t just achieve something of that impact in the modern era but this song has done just that.

 Clouds Silver Lining – Holy shit this song has the swelling power of a minimalist Bach chamber song.
 “I cut my tongue with your silver lies, suddenly i feel all the love, and so i see you” To reach this level of emotion and beauty at such a reserved tempo is the true calling of dark music and this song builds to a sky shattering crescendo that opens minds and ears.
 Breathtaking and brilliant by the sum of it’s parts.